google/WebFundamentals/src/content/en/android/custom-tabs/implementation-guide/index.md

 }
 ```

-Once the Support Library is added to your project there are two sets of possible customizations:
+Once the Browser Library is added to your project there are two sets of possible customizations:

 - Customizing the UI and interaction with the custom tabs.
 - Making the page load faster, and keeping the application alive.